laurajunco/angular/README.md

 - We can do this in the app module
 - Each route needs a route and a component.
 - We need to add`RouterModule.forRoot(appRoutes)` to app Module

+### 3. Navigating with Router Links
+- We use the `RouterLink` directive to change between routes without reloading the page